 8. Your flight attendants may sneak in a nap

-Look for an inconspicuous door near the front of the plane next time you fly; this door often leads to a hidden sleeping area with beds.
-Attendants need rest on longer flights too, so they’ll sneak in a nap there.
-The beds are in sleeping compartments above seated passengers on many Boeing airplanes.
-Some of the more high-end sleeping areas even have entertainment areas, storage space, and pajamas for the flight attendants.
+Attendants need rest on longer flights too.
+So, look for an obscure door near the front of the plane; this may lead to a hidden area with beds.
+These sleeping compartments reside above passengers on many Boeing airplanes.
+Some of these areas even have TVs, storage space, and pajamas.

 Next: How to know you’re in imminent danger

-9. If flight crew uses certain code words, you’re in serious trouble
+9. If the crew uses these code words, you’re in serious trouble

-“7500” may be the worst code to hear; it indicates that the plane has been hijacked, or that hijacking is imminent.
-A pilot will say “7600” if they experience a radio failure or loss of communication.
-And “7700” means there’s a general emergency.
-During emergencies, a major issue is the pilot’s failure to properly communicate the crisis at hand, according to MzeroA.com, a leading flight training source.
+“7500” may be the worst to hear; the code means the plane has been hijacked, or that hijacking is imminent.
+A pilot will say “7600” if they experience radio failure or loss of communication.
+“7700” indicates a general emergency.
+During crises, a major issue is the pilot’s failure to properly communicate the issue at hand, reports MzeroA.com, a leading flight training source.

-Next: The real (alarming) reason why flight attendants dim the cabin lights
+Next: The alarming reason why flight attendants dim the cabin lights

-If something goes wrong, you’ll want to be able to see in the dark, a former flight attendant wrote for The Huffington Post.
-Plus, window shades need to remain open, so the crew can see outside of the plane (and firefighters can see inside in the event of a crash).
-But there’s more to airline procedures.
-You need to lock your tray table and return your seat to its upright position, so people sitting past you can evacuate in an emergency.
+If something goes wrong, you’ll need to see in the dark, a former flight attendant told The Huffington Post.
+Shades must stay open so the crew can see outside (and firefighters can see inside if there’s a crash).
+Other important procedures: Your tray table must be locked and your seat upright, so people behind you can evacuate.